 Culture: P3-9/stratify at 40°F if needed/LD/tp,ds/ Sp/sun/24-36 in.
 All Echinaceas are drought resistant.
 Keep young plants well weeded.
 Germination is typically around 50% and all species except E. purpurea require stratification (a period of moist pre-chilling) to break seed dormancy.
 Seeds may be stratified by sowing in flats or pots in a cold frame over the winter, or a refrigerator for 2-4 months depending on the species.
 As little as 3 weeks of stratification will give some germination.
 Medicinal: All 9 species are medicinally important, and all parts of the plant have some activity.
-Several pharmacological studies have demonstrated immuno-stimulant, bacteriostatic, and anti-viral activity.
+Several pharmacological studies have demonstrated immunostimulant, bacteriostatic, and anti-viral activity.
 It may be used as an anti-microbial anywhere in the body.
 It activates macrophages, increases white blood cell levels, and inhibits microbial hyaluronidase (an enzyme that causes host cells to break down.)
 Echinacea is often used as a short term immune stimulant (2 weeks maximum), but it is contraindicated in autoimmune system disorders and progressive diseases.

 ECHINACEA ANGUSTIFOLIA (Narrow-Leaved Coneflower) [stratify 90-120 days.]
 [Native to the dry prairies of the central U.S. This species has a long history of medicinal use starting with the Native American tribes of the Great Plains.]
-The plants are the smallest of the echinaceas (8-18 in.) and the spreading pink ray petals are the shortest (3⁄4-13⁄4 in. long). #71264 Pkt (0.2 g, ~52 seeds) \$3.00 Fennel Foeniculum vulgare dulce Culture: B2-5,P6-10/70°F/D/7-14/ds/ sun/36-60 in.
+The plants are the smallest of the echinaceas (8-18 in.) and the spreading pink ray petals are the shortest (3⁄4-13⁄4 in. long). #71264 Pkt (0.2 g, ~52 seeds) \$3.50 Fennel Foeniculum vulgare dulce Culture: B2-5,P6-10/70°F/D/7-14/ds/ sun/36-60 in.
 Medicinal: Fennel is used as a carminative to relieve flatulence and colic while stimulating digestion.
 It is also anti-spasmodic, anti-inflammatory, and is similar to anise in calming bronchial coughs.
 It has estrogenic activity and stimulates milk flow in nursing mothers.
 FENNEL, BRONZE OG S (var.
 Rubrum) This decorative fennel has beautiful lacy bronze leaves.
-Useful as an ornamental as well as a culinary sweet fennel. #71226 Pkt (0.2 g, ~75 seeds) \$3.00 FENNEL, FLORENCE OG (var.
+Useful as an ornamental as well as a culinary sweet fennel. #71226 Pkt (0.2 g, ~75 seeds) \$3.50

+Fennel, Florence 0G

+(var.
 Azoricum) 90 days.
 Known to Italian gardeners as Finocchio.
 Dill-shaped leaves with distinctive licorice flavor.
-May produce bulbs, which can be blanched or eaten raw in salads. #71227 Pkt (1 g, ~300 seeds) \$3.00 Bronze Fennel ECHINACEA PALLIDA OG (Pale Purple Coneflower) [P3-9/stratify 60 days at 40°F/LD/tp,ds/Sp/ sun/24-36 in.]
+May produce bulbs, which can be blanched or eaten raw in salads. #71227 Pkt (1 g, ~300 seeds) \$3.25

+www.SouthernExposure.com

+Florence Fennel

+Pkt (~25 seeds) \$3.75

+HIBISCUS - See Roselle, page 64.

+ECHINACEA PALLIDA OG (Pale Purple Coneflower) [P3-9/stratify 60 days at 40°F/LD/ tp,ds/Sp/sun/24-36 in.]
 [Native to open woods and rocky prairies from NE Texas to central Illinois.]
-Drooping flower petals are 11/2-31/2 in. long and may range in color from pink, purple, or white, but are typically rosy purple, with a purple-brown flower disc.
+Drooping flower petals are $1\frac{1}{2}-3\frac{1}{2}$ in. long and may range in color from pink, purple, or white, but are typically rosy purple, with a purple-brown flower disc.
 Long, narrow leaves.
 18-36 in. tall.
-Medicinal, drought-tolerant plant. #71265 Pkt (0.2 g, ~42 seeds) \$3.00
+Medicinal, drought-tolerant plant. #71265 Pkt (0.2 g, ~42 seeds) \$3.50